 The HelloWorld function syntax has the following argument:

 value – Any numeric value.

 The graphic below shows how to use the HelloWorld function.
 In the example below cell C3 is referenced for input.
-Enter the integer 100 as a parameter would have worked as well (=helloworld(100)).
+Entering the integer 100 as a parameter would have worked as well (=helloworld(100)).

-The graphic below shows the final results in cell C5 for the input value of 3 in cell C3.
+The graphic below shows the final results in cell C5 for an input value of 3 in cell C3.